jameslockwood/module/README.md

 Each Module should have start,stop and restart methods to give us a strategy to install or uninstall.
 Additionally, if an initialize method is supplied, it will be invoked upon creation.

-To make use of the constructor, simply
+To make use of the constructor that we've created above, simply
 ``` JavaScript
 var app = new App({
    scope : '#email-client'  // pass in the applications DOM scope